nushell/nushell.github.io/book/commands/str_snake-case.md

 ## Examples

-convert a string to camelCase
+convert a string to snake_case
 ```shell
 >  "NuShell" | str snake-case
 ```

-convert a string to camelCase
+convert a string to snake_case
 ```shell
 >  "this_is_the_second_case" | str snake-case
 ```

-convert a string to camelCase
+convert a string to snake_case
 ```shell
 > "this-is-the-first-case" | str snake-case
 ```

-convert a column from a table to snake-case
+convert a column from a table to snake_case
 ```shell
 > [[lang, gems]; [nuTest, 100]] | str snake-case lang
 ```